Muhsinah-moninuola/Alaran-Muhsinah-Portfolio/README.md

 How It's Built
 This is a simple static website built using:
 - HTML
-- (CSS coming soon 😉)
+- (CSS Added)

 Status
-Still a work-in-progress.
-I plan to improve the layout with CSS and possibly host it with GitHub Pages.
+Layout improved with css

 ## 🔗 Links
 - [View Live Portfolio (after deployment)](https://yourusername.github.io/your-repo-name/)